chuntaro/emacs-async-await/README.md

 This is a simple implementation of Async/Await.
 Inspired by the Async/Await implementation of TypeScript.

-This implementation uses generator.el included in Emacs 25.
+This implementation uses generator.el included in Emacs 25 and [promise.el](https://github.com/chuntaro/emacs-promise).

 For detailed tutorials on its use, see [What about Async/Await?](https://blogs.msdn.microsoft.com/typescript/2015/11/03/what-about-asyncawait/) (TypeScript)